RedHatInsights/insights-behavioral-spec/docs/scenarios_list.md

 ## [`DVO_Recommendations/DVO_recommendations.feature`](https://github.com/RedHatInsights/insights-behavioral-spec/blob/main/features/DVO_Recommendations/DVO_recommendations.feature)

-* Existence of new tab named "Workloads" in Insights Advisor
+* Existence of new tab named "Workloads" in Insights Advisor that is accessible through Hybrid Cloud Console menu
 * Content displyed on a new tab named "Workloads" in Insights Advisor if no DVO recommendations has been found
 * Content displyed on a new tab named "Workloads" in Insights Advisor if one DVO recommendation has been found
+* Ability to display real namespace name if provided

 ## [`DVO_Recommendations/Smart_Proxy_REST_API.feature`](https://github.com/RedHatInsights/insights-behavioral-spec/blob/main/features/DVO_Recommendations/Smart_Proxy_REST_API.feature)